hmans/flutterby/README.md

 ### A currently highly experimental static site generator.
 Yes, there are many like it; but this one is mine.
 (Actually, there are none like it.
 Ha!
 I'm very serious about the _experimental_ bit, though.
 Use with care, if at all!)

+## Example

+Even though Flutterby is still very much in flux, I'm already building a bunch of sites with it; one of them is [my blog](http://hmans.io/), the source code for which you can find [here](https://github.com/hmans/hmans_me).

 ## Actual Features

 - Build your site simply as a tree of files and folders.
 Each file will be converted according to its extension chain (eg. `styles.css.scss` will be rendered as `styles.css`, `about.html.md` as `about.html` and so on.)